SudarshanNXT/Hackerrank-WebScraping-Puppeteer/README.md

-Based on Python Puppeteer WebScrapping
-This project is to webscrape the hackerrank dashboard of the students and get the attempts of each student and challenges and store it int the MongoDB
+Based on Puppeteer WebScrapping using Next. js and Express.js This project is to webscrape the hackerrank dashboard of the students and get the attempts of each student and challenges and store it int the MongoDB

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started